AiHunter27/AiHunter27.github.io/README.md

 ## <span style="color:blue">PROFESSIONAL SUMMARY</span>

 Experienced Artificial Intelligence Engineer with a strong focus on innovation and a deep understanding of machine learning techniques and practices.
-Proven track record over three years in designing and implementing algorithms for autonomous decision-making and predictive analysis.
+Proven track record over Five years in designing and implementing algorithms for autonomous decision-making and predictive analysis.
 Skilled in data mining, Generative AI, Computer Vision, and Natural Language Processing.
 Highly proficient in Python coding, combining logical problem-solving with meticulous attention to detail.
 Committed to advancing AI technology and contributing valuable insights and solutions.

 ## <span style="color:blue">TECHNICAL SKILLS</span>